akileswaran/mould-box-distance-measurement-projcet/README.md

 # mould-box-distance-measurement-projcet
-> This Project is still a work in progress
 - This project involves the development of a computer vision algorithm to measure the distance between two runners in an array of mould boxes and a program to relay the measured distance to a Siemens PLC using modbus communication protocol.

 **Overview of the algorithm**